lefthandnolove/everything/README.md

 introduction:
 ------------------

-a web system which could write down almost everything.
+a web system which almost could *do* everything.

 > I want to record **#the thing#** that I "was doing/will do(like todo, but not exactly)/todo/memo/" in 1 place